hark130/keen-risk/README.md

 cd slides_raw
-bourbon install  # This only needs to be done once cd .. hovercraft --slide-numbers ./slides_raw/00_00-EXAMPLES.rst ./slides_built/ firefox ./slides_built/index.html  # As one example of what to open and how to open it
+bourbon install  # This only needs to be done once cd .. mkdir ./slides_built/00_00-EXAMPLES/ hovercraft --slide-numbers ./slides_raw/00_00-EXAMPLES.rst ./slides_built/00_00-EXAMPLES/ firefox ./slides_built/00_00-EXAMPLES/index.html  # As one example of what to open and how to open it
 ```